idroot45/catetan/_posts/2020-02-14-away-vs-norwich.md

 ### Babak 2

 <blockquote class="twitter-tweet tw-align-center"><p lang="en" dir="ltr">He does not miss...<br><br>Sadio Mane fires Liverpool ahead - with a VAR check confirming no push in the build-up </p>&mdash; Sky Sports Premier League (@SkySportsPL) <a href="https://twitter.com/SkySportsPL/status/1228757813654163457?ref_src=twsrc%5Etfw">February 15, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

+> Mane’s goal was in fact his 100th for Liverpool – a truly incredible tally for one of the best players we’ve had in the Premier League era! — via EmpirOfTheKop